isc-projects/kea/doc/sphinx/arm/hooks.rst

       }
     }

-For more specific information about database related parameters please refer to :ref:`database-configuration6` and :ref:`database-configuration4`.
+For more specific information about database-related parameters, please refer to :ref:`database-configuration4` and :ref:`database-configuration6`.

-If it is desired to restrict forensic logging to certain subnets, the "legal-logging" boolean parameter can be specified within a user context of these subnets.
+If it is desired to restrict forensic logging to certain subnets, the ``"legal-logging"`` boolean parameter can be specified within a user context of these subnets.
 For example:

 .. code-block:: json